mfries8/Andvari/README.md

 *(Note: Adjust the PyTorch CUDA index URL to match your specific hardware and drivers).*

+## Data Management & Folder Structure
+Before running any scripts, you must set up your data directories. **Crucial Rule: Do not reuse or overwrite folders between flights.** In field operations, data provenance is everything.
+If you need to go back and check why a rock was missed, you need the original data intact.

+Create a `data/` directory in the root of the project.
+For every new field site or drone flight, create a new set of appropriately numbered folders:

+    Andvari/
+    ├── models/
+    │   └── base.pth                     <-- Your lab-trained base weights
+    │
+    └── data/
+        ├── field_1_training/            <-- Create for calibration flights
+        │   ├── positive/                <-- Put sliced tiles of proxies here │   └── negative/                <-- Put sliced tiles of empty dirt here │
+        ├── raw_flight_1/                <-- DUMP YOUR DRONE SD CARD HERE
+        │   ├── DJI_0001.JPG
+        │   └── DJI_0002.JPG
+        │
+        └── flight_1_results/            <-- The pipeline will output maps and CSVs here

+For your next flight, simply create `raw_flight_2/` and `flight_2_results/`, and update the command-line arguments accordingly.
+Offload old flight folders to an external SSD to save space on your processing machine.

 ## Field Operations (Usage)

 Andvari is operated via a central command-line interface with three distinct modes: `train`, `pipeline`, and `review`.

 ### Step 1: Field Fine-Tuning (`train`)
 Before running a search, you must train the model to ignore the local dirt and shadows.
-1. Fly a 20x20m calibration patch seeded with meteorite proxies (the "positive" set).
+1. Fly a calibration patch seeded with 50-100 meteorite proxies (the "positive" set).
-2. Fly a 20x20m empty patch (the "negative" set).
+2. Fly an empty patch (the "negative" set).
-3. Chop these images into 512x512 tiles using the Slicer and place them in `positive/` and `negative/` subfolders.
+3. Chop these images into 512x512 tiles using the Slicer and place them in your `positive/` and `negative/` subfolders.
 4. Run the Augmenter to fine-tune your lab weights to the local terrain:

     python main.py train --dataset ./data/field_1_training/ --base_weights ./models/base.pth --output_weights ./models/field_1_tuned.pth --epochs 15

 ### Step 2: The Main Search (`pipeline`)
-Once you have flown the massive grid search over the target fall ellipse, dump the raw SD card images into a directory and unleash the swarm:
+Once you have flown the massive grid search over the target fall ellipse, dump the raw SD card images into your `raw_flight_X` directory and unleash the swarm:

     python main.py pipeline --input ./data/raw_flight_1/ --output ./data/flight_1_results/ --weights ./models/field_1_tuned.pth